wmde/wikibase-release-pipeline/deploy/docs/updating.md

 docker compose up
 ```

-> 💡 In order to automatically update images on every start, you can also use `docker compose up --pull always` to start your WBS Deploy stack.
+You can also choose to always pull WBS image updates when starting the stack.
+See [Managing updates](#managing-updates).

 If you installed User Defined Extensions in `config/extensions`, they might have updates too.
 Make sure to update them regularly too.
-See [User Defined Extension Docs](./config/extensions/README.md) for more information.
+See [User Defined Extension Docs](../config/extensions/README.md) for more information.

 ## Minor and patch updates for WBS Deploy